firestranded/USW-Responses/responses/resourcepack.md

 **do not unzip it**

 To install it, go to Escape/Pause Menu -> Video Settings -> Resource Packs -> Open Folder and drag the .zip file in there.

+# Resourcepack Extraction

+Make sure you do not extract the resource pack!
+Simply put the resource pack in your resourcepack folder at:
+(Pause Menu -> Video Settings -> Resource Packs -> Open Folder)

+Then enable it!
+You may have to hold F3 and press T to reload your resource packs.